 NordVPN vs Kaspersky VPN – which is better?

 It wasn’t a complete landslide, but NordVPN easily topped Kaspersky VPN Secure Connection in this comparison.
-The Panama-based provider is superior in every conceivable way except price and customer support.
+The Panama-based provider is superior in every conceivable way.
 Meanwhile, the Russian service has too few perks and a questionable history to be worth considering.
-And if you’re eyeing it because of the price, consider other cheap VPN services instead.

 Is Kaspersky VPN any good?